SeldonIO/seldon-core/doc/source/reference/upgrading.md

 ### Webhook Removal

 As part of the 1.6.0 release we are removing the Seldon Core Mutating Webhook.
-This won't cause any noticable changes, but it is recommended that you manually remove the webhook once you upgrade to version 1.6.0
+This won't cause any noticeable changes, but it is recommended that you manually remove the webhook once you upgrade to version 1.6.0

 ## Upgrading to 1.5

 ### REST and gRPC

 To take advantage of the ability to handle both REST and gRPC on any deployed model python model images will need to be recreated using the 1.5 python wrapper.
-If they are not updated they will only expose the protocol they were orginally wrapped for.
+If they are not updated they will only expose the protocol they were originally wrapped for.

 You can use and extend the [backwards compatibility notebook](../examples/backwards_compatibility.html) to check your deployments will work if you do not intend to upgrade them.